 - The City continues its approach of budgeting conservatively to avoid revenue shortfalls.
-After removing the CARES Act grant funding, the FY2022 General Fund budgeted revenues still increased \$3.6 million (8.6%) and budgeted expenditures increased \$1.4 million (3.1%).
-The General Fund used \$2.7 million of reserves to balance the budget. - The City's utility rate schedules are approved and adopted for 5-year periods of time, based on both the utility master plans and current rate studies. - The water utility rate structure has recently transitioned from a flat rate to a tiered rate system.
+After removing the ARPA Act grant funding, the FY2023 General Fund budgeted revenues were increased \$3.6 million (7.17%) and budgeted expenditures increased \$3.8 million (7.8%), resulting in a budget deficit of \$572,264. - \$1.4 million of the revenue increase is the result of a 15% property tax increase effective in FY2023.
+This increase was necessary to support employee recruitment, retention of public safety and other employees, and to maintain City services at current levels.
+Historically, the City has budgeted the next year's sales tax revenue within 1% of the prior year's actual collections.
+During the last two years, despite the COVID-19 pandemic, the City has experienced unprecedented double digit increases in sales tax collections.
+Anticipating this could not continue, the City went back to fiscal 2019 collection and projected the sales tax budget at an annual increase of 3%.
+This resulted in a budget increase of 4% for sales tax collections.
+This method was designed to reduce the City's exposure to negative economic changes. - The City's utility rate schedules are approved and adopted for 5-year periods of time, based on both the utility master plans and current rate studies. - The water utility rate structure transitioned from a flat rate to a tiered rate system in 2018.
 This change was mandated by state law and intended to promote water conservation.
-The water rate will increase by 5.5% per year through 2022. - The storm water utility rate did increase July 1, 2020, by \$1.00 per ERU (21.5%) and will \$.65 per ERU yearly until 2025. - The sewer rate is structured to increase 5% per year through 2022. - The City's power system is currently self-sufficient with its current rate schedule.
-No rate increases are anticipated in the near future.
+The water rate increased by 5.5% per year through April of 2022.
+A rate study and master plan update will be performed within the next two fiscal years. - The storm water utility 5-year rate increase schedule started July 1, 2020, with a \$1.00 per ERU (21.5%) increase and will increase \$.65 per ERU yearly until 2025. - The sewer utility started a new five-year rate increase schedule April 1 of 2022.
+A Central Valley fee was added along with a 35% increase in the base rate and a 20% increase in the flow rate.
+The large increase was necessary due to the reconstruction of the Central Valley Water Reclamation Facility to comply with State water quality standards and increased capital costs.